Improve your return

 With conversion data, you can see how profitable your keywords are with their current bids, and then identify which keywords could be more successful with adjusted bids.

 For keywords that show a profit (such as having high conversion rates and low costs): You might try increasing their maximum cost-per-click (CPC) bids.
 While costs may increase, your ad position could rise and provide more ad exposure, potentially increasing your conversion volume and your total return.
 In other cases, it may make sense to lower the bid for a keyword even if the keyword is profitable.
 By lowering the bid, you'll lower the average amount paid and your volume will likely decrease, but you may increase the profit margin for that keyword.

 For keywords that aren't profitable (such as having a low conversion rate and high costs): You might try decreasing their bids to lower your costs.
-A lower bid is likely to decrease the keyword's average position, the number of impressions and clicks it receives, and as a result, the cost it incurs.
+A lower bid is likely to decrease a keyword's average CPC, average position, the number of impressions and clicks that it receives, and as a result, the cost it incurs.
 Not only can this strategy improve your ROI on low-performing keywords, but in some cases, it can also free up part of your budget to invest in more valuable keywords.

 Use Conversion Optimiser to get more conversions at lower cost

 You set the target CPA (the average amount that you'd like to pay for a sale or lead) and the Conversion Optimiser tool adjusts your CPC bids to get you as many profitable clicks as possible.
 Here are some of the tool's key benefits: